Sauceke/LoveMachine/doc/README.md

 * [Lovense Domi 2](https://www.lovense.com/r/77i51d)
 * The Xbox gamepad

-This plugin is for **linear** (moving back-and-forth) and **vibrating** devices; other types of sex toys will not work with this plugin, even if they are supported by buttplug.io.

 ## Installation
 Download and run the [installer](https://github.com/Sauceke/BepInEx.LoveMachine/releases/latest/download/LoveMachineInstaller.exe).
+If you encounter the "Windows protected your PC" message, click More info > Run anyway.

 ## How to use
 1. Open Intiface Desktop.